 On August 31, 2005, Elliot Wilster commenced a stockholder derivative suit on behalf of the Company in the United States District Court for the District of Colorado (the Wilster Complaint).
 The action was brought against the Company as a nominal defendant and against the former chief executive officer, then-current board members and the Company's former senior vice president and chief concept officer.
 This action is more fully described in our Annual Report on Form 10-K filed February 28, 2007.
 On August 3, 2006, the Court in the Wilster case granted the Company's motion to dismiss all claims against all defendants for failure to plead demand futility.
 The plaintiff appealed this ruling to the United States Court of Appeals for the Tenth Circuit.
 The parties have reached an agreement to settle and executed a memorandum of understanding.
-The proposed settlement involves payment of \$2.50,000 to plaintiff's counsel, also covered by insurance and the adoption by the Company of certain corporate governance measures.
+The proposed settlement involves payment of \$250,000 to plaintiff's counsel, also covered by insurance and the adoption by the Company of certain corporate governance measures.
 The proposed settlement is subject to court approval.

-In January 2006, the Company was served with a purported class action lawsuit, Huggett v.
-Red Robin International, Inc. This lawsuit was filed in the Superior Court of the State of California.
+In January 2006, the Company was served with a purported class action lawsuit, Matthew Huggett v.
+Red Robin International, Inc. This lawsuit was filed in the Superior Court of the State of California and subsequently removed to federal district court in Orange County, California.
 The Huggett lawsuit alleges failure to comply with California wage and hour regulations, including those governing meal and rest periods, payment of wages upon termination and provision of itemized statements to employees, as well as unlawful business practices and unfair competition.
-The Huggett complaint states claims for damages, including punitive and exemplary damages and injunctive relief.
-The Company filed an answer to the Huggett complaint and removed the case to the United States District Court for the Central District of California.
-On March 13, 2006, Huggett filed a motion to remand the case to the California state court.
-On June 9, 2006, the Court denied the motion to remand.
-On April 16, 2007, the parties attempted an unsuccessful effort to mediate the claim.
-On May 29, 2007, Huggett filed a motion to certify the putative class and the Company filed its reply on July 27, 2007.
-A hearing on the motion is scheduled for September 10, 2007.
-However, the putative class in the Huggett matter is the same as the putative class in the Harper case described below, which is pending before the same judge as the Huggett matter.
-As described below, the parties have reached a tentative settlement in the Harper matter, which is subject to court approval.
-The Company expects that approval by the Court of the settlement in the Harper matter will resolve the Huggett class claims as well.
+This action is more fully described in our Annual Report on Form 10-K filed February 28, 2007, and subsequent quarterly reports on Form 10-Q filed August 17, 2007 and June 1, 2007, respectively.
+The putative class in the Huggett matter is the same as the putative class in the Harper case described below, which is pending before the same judge as the Huggett matter.
+As described below, the parties have reached a tentative settlement in the Harper matter, in which Huggett has joined, which is subject to court approval.

 In December 2006, the Company was served with two additional purported class action lawsuits alleging violations of California's wage and hour laws.
 William Harper v.
 Red Robin International, Inc. was filed in the Superior Court of California alleging failure by the Company to provide meal and rest breaks in compliance with California wage and hour regulations.
 Marie Hill vs. Red Robin International, Inc. was filed the same day as the Harper case.
 In the Hill case, a former employee alleges failure to pay overtime, misclassification of managers, and failure to pay for or provide meal and rest breaks.
-The Company filed answers in both cases and removed them to the United States District Court for the Central District of California.
-The Company then filed notices of related cases with the Court in the Huggett case stating that the two new cases should be heard by the same judge as the Huggett matter.
+Both cases were removed to federal district court in Orange County, California.
+These actions are more fully described in our Annual Report on Form 10-K filed February 28, 2007, and subsequent quarterly reports on Form 10-Q filed August 17, 2007 and June 1, 2007, respectively.